 Sodium intake in the Okinawan diet is high, which is characteristic of all Japanese cuisine.
 This comes from the common use of soy sauce, miso, salted fish and pickled vegetables.

 One unique facet of Okinawan cuisine is the high consumption of the seaweed konbu.
 While commonly used in Japanese cuisine for flavoring soups, the Okinawans eat large amounts of the seaweed directly.
 Konbu, grown in seawater, is high in fibre, minerals and the marine omega 3 fats EPA and DHA.
 The most popular drink is green tea and kohencha, a semi-fermented tea.

 This low amount of protein was clearly not detrimental to their health or longevity.
-Their smaller stature and lower overall muscle mass means this data cannot be directly extrapolated to a muscular weight-lifting American, but it suggests that maybe we don’t need as much protein as we once thought, especially if we’re not doing intense resistance exercise.
+Their smaller stature and lower overall muscle mass means this data cannot be directly extrapolated to a muscular weight-lifting American, but it suggests that maybe we don’t need as much protein as we once thought, especially if we’re regularly physically active but not doing intense resistance exercise.

 Meat intake rose steadily in the post-World War II years, and by 1988, surpassed the Japanese average.
 Meat intake averaged 90 grams per person per day with an equal amount of pulses.
 Thus, the Okinawans did well with both a very low protein diet and a relatively high protein diet.
 Most Western cultures have a daily meat intake of more than 200 grams per day.
 (Note – a gram of meat is not the same as a gram of protein as meat contains significant fat, depending upon the specific type of meat and cut).